ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 The following example shows how to use compare-exchange to create documents with unique values.
 The scope is within the database group on a single cluster.

-Compare-exchange items are not externally replicated to other clusters.
+Compare-exchange items are not externally replicated to other databases.
 To establish uniqueness without using compare-exchange see [example III](../../../client-api/operations/compare-exchange/overview#example-iii---ensuring-unique-values-without-using-compare-exchange).

 {CODE email@Server\CompareExchange.cs /}